Name: Kadinjača Memorial Complex (Спомен комплекс Кадињача)

 Additional Sites of Interest

-Lomača Monument at Dovarj Cemetery: Near the north entrance to Dovarj Cemetery in Užice is a small memorial complex which marks the location where Dušan Jerković and Vukol Dabić, two commanders of the Užice Partisan Detachment, were burned to death in a pyre on December 14th, 1941.
-The central element of the complex is a monument known as "Lomača" (Pyre) which consists of a pair of abstractly carved flowstone pillars (~2-3m tall), resembling dancing flames.
-The complex was opened in 1968 and was designed by Belgrade architect Uglješa Bogunović, while his wife Milica Ribnikar created the memorial sculpture.
+Lomača Monument at Dovarj Cemetery: Near the north entrance to Dovarj Cemetery in Užice is a small memorial complex which marks the location where Dušan Jerković and Vukol Dabić, two local leaders within the Partisan uprising in Užice.
+Jerković was a former teacher in Užice who went on to become the first leader of the Užice Partisan Detachment, taking part in the town's liberation and the establishment of the Republic of Užice.
+He was subsequently killed in November of 1941 fighting with the Worker's Battalion during the Battle of Kadinjača.
+Meanwhile, Dabić was from the nearby village of Buar and also joined the Partisan movement at the beginning of WWII.
+During the Republic of Užice, Dabić, like Jerković, also took a leadership role in the military command of the territory.
+However, as Partisans were overcome by German Army forces at Kadinjača, Dabić took his own life on December 13th, 1941 rather than be captured.
+The next day on December 14th, the bodies of both Dabić and Jerković were burned by German Army soldiers in a funeral pyre on top of a rocky outcrop overlooking Užice near Dovarj Cemetery.
+In 1968, the site of this pyre was turned into a monument dedicated to both men.
+The central element of this memorial complex is a sculpture known as "Lomača" (Pyre) which consists of a pair of abstractly carved flowstone pillars (~2-3m tall), resembling dancing flames.
+The complex was designed by Belgrade architect Uglješa Bogunović, while his wife Milica Ribnikar created the memorial sculpture.
+In front of this monument is a commemorative bronze plaque bearing a short poetic inscription written by local Užice poet Slavko Vukosavljević.
 A photo of the monument can be seen in Photo 19, while the exact coordinates for its location are N43°51'05.4", E19°51'03.9".

-Photo 19: A historic photo of the Lomača Monument
+Photo 19: A recent photo of the Lomača Monument in Užice, Serbia. [source]

 Photo 21: A photo I took of the memorial mosaic at Sevojno